 Introducing the Jefferson Deal

-I was able to acquire the property for $45,000 plus costs.
+I paid $45,000 plus costs for the house.
 It was appraised immediately after a few minor deferred maintenance repairs at $91,000.
 This was a great deal, and I was only able to execute due to my relationship with a private lender.
 The bank would have taken way to long to approve the deal.

 I’ll use this deal as an example case study throughout this guide.
 We can use it to demonstrate how my own private lending deals are structured, and to assess profitability and risk for the Lender and the Borrower.
 From here on in let’s call it; The Jefferson Deal (because the house is located on Jefferson Street).